 Continue and pass by the Prime Minister’s residence (ex-Royal Palace) guarded by the Euzones in their colorful uniform, the Temple of Olympian Zeus and the Hadrian’s Arch, the Parliament and the memorial to the Unknown Soldier, the Academy, the University, the National Library, the Constitution Square (Syntagma).

-My favorite route to Delphi that passes from beautiful towns and landscapes is through:
+My favorite route to Delphi that passes through beautiful towns and landscapes is through:

 Day 9 | Delphi & Arachova